lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[Jira][Project specific] Get ticket/README.md

 # Jira Template

 ## Description
-This template provides a focused view of Jira tickets for a specific project, displaying them in an organized and easily readable format.
+This template provides a focused view of Jira tickets for current user for a specific project, displaying them in an organized and easily readable format.

 ## Features
 - Project-specific ticket display